Nadia Chilkovsky Nahumck: Dance career

-She began her dance studies in Philadelphia in 1924 at Riva Hoffman's studio.
+Nahumck began her dance studies in Philadelphia in 1924 at Riva Hoffman's studio.
 Hoffman was a proponent of Isadora Duncan's dance style.
-Nahumck danced with the Irma Duncan company from 1930–31 and was well known as a premier Duncan dancer.
-In 1929 she moved to New York City and studied with Hanya Holm, Mary Wigman, Martha Graham, Louis Horst, and at Anna Duncan's studio.
-In 1931 Nahumck co-founded the New Dance Group.
+Nahumck danced with the Irma Duncan company from 1930 to 1931 and was well known as a premier Duncan dancer.
+In 1929, she moved to New York City, where she studied with Hanya Holm, Mary Wigman, Martha Graham, Louis Horst, and at Anna Duncan's studio.